Blog →

 The original email is replicated and sent to all the members of the list.
 The lists can be managed easily to add or remove recipients.

 Distribution lists were created in the early 1980s as a way to share news about certain subjects such as wine tasting.
+Like an email blast from your favorite blog, distribution lists were not meant for two-way communication aka. when you respond to emails and the visibility stops.

-What Are the Drawbacks of Distribution Lists?
+What Are the Disadvantages of Distribution Lists?

-Distribution groups sounds like a great solution, but what about replies?
-This is where it all goes south.
-You have no way of knowing who has answered which emails, or what they responded to.
-This leads to doubled responses, sending conflicting information, or simply not answering some messages at all.
+Distribution lists sounds like a great solution, but what about replies?
+This is where the email management all goes south.
+You have no way of knowing who has answered which incoming emails, what they said, or what they responded to.

 I've heard about these labeling chaos situations countless times.
 Those systems work at first, but you cannot scale much with them.